forlilab/Meeko/meeko_temp_task_refinement/MOLSETUP_NOTES.md

   2. Ensure that there are the checks mentioned in the original comment in add, delete, and get functions.
   3. Determine if there are additional molsetup-wide checks that we want to do to make sure (for instance) that all populated lists are the same length.
-* Create enums for `atom_type`, `atom_params`, `flexibility_model`, where we want only certain defined values to appear (confirm with other people in the lab on what these should be and what variables it would be a good idea to do this for)
-  * Current observed `atom_type` values in Meeko are as follows: atom_type, rmin_half, epsilon, pull_charge_fraction,
+* Note: Current observed `atom_type` values in Meeko are as follows: atom_type, rmin_half, epsilon, pull_charge_fraction,
   gasteiger, atype
+* Rethink the way that `atom_params` values are stored, consider creating a class for them
 * Clean up the inheritance and interface design
   * More strictly define what is a function that we need the inheriting classes to define and what is a function that is fully implemented in the parent MoleculeSetup class.